 No. 432 & No. 422 Stylograph

 The 422 and 432 are stylographs or 'ink pencils'.
+Old Montblanc catalogues introduce them as having "no lead, no nib, yet ink".
 Companies like Cross and MacKinnon led the design of stylographs in the 1800s, and this type of pen became quite popular in the early 1900s.
-Old Montblanc catalogues introduce them as "no lead, no nib, yet ink".
+Rotring was especially successful with its ink pencils and might have inspired MB.

 The 422 was produced between 1932-41.
 It is a long pen.
 Notice the lovely imprint on its barrel.
 The clip on this pen is known as "papyrus" and I find it quite elegant.
 This 422 is a push-knob filler called "Stoßfüller" and "Stossfüller" in old catalogues.
 It was advertised as "a press of the button, that is the handling for the Montblanc; no losable individual parts and allowed single hand operation".
 It is similar to a button filler from the inside i.e. it has a sac and a pressure bar, but it has a push knob that allows for more comfortable action than the small metallic knobs on button fillers.
 The same mechanism was used on the prized 12x series.